flaviocopes/vuehandbook/19-vue-components-communication/index.md

 The reverse is not true, and you should never mutate a prop inside the child component.

-## Events to communicate from children to parent
+## Using Events to communicate from children to parent

 Events allow you to communicate from the children up to the parent: